gitnishantjha/delta-demo/README.md

 # delta-demo
-the learning of Git and Github.hi
+the learning of Git and Github.